|Elliott Sound Products||Project 63|

 With any bandpass design (or indeed any filter), one of the important parameters is Q, or 'Quality Factor'.
 The Q of a filter determines its bandwidth, and this is especially true of bandpass filters.
 Perhaps unexpectedly, bigger is not better.
 Most audio applications will require a maximum Q of about 4, which is suited to a 1/3 octave filter set.
 Few applications require closer filters than this, and to have 1/3 octave band filters covering the audio band requires 30 separate filters.
 Naturally, for even greater resolution this would increase dramatically.

-At this point, a discussion about Q, bandwidth and even division of octaves is needed.
+At this point, a discussion about Q, bandwidth and the even division of octaves is needed.

-A filter with a Q of 10 (which is too high to be useful in most audio applications), has a bandwidth that is 1/10th of the centre frequency.
+A filter with a Q of 10 has a bandwidth that is 1/10th of the centre frequency.
 Thus, a 1,000Hz filter with a Q of 10 has a bandwidth of 100Hz, measured at the -3dB frequencies on either side of the resonant peak.
-This is shown in Figure 2 for a filter having a centre (resonant) frequency of 159Hz, and is derived from the circuit values shown in Figure 1.
+This Q is too high to be useful in most audio applications.
+Response is shown in Figure 2 for a filter having a centre (resonant) frequency of 159Hz, and is derived from the circuit values shown in Figure 1.

 Figure 2 - Typical measurement of Q